Stitched Object LOD Textures

 For example, in order to force tree/grass LOD billboard creation for the TreeAspen04 added by Form ID 0005FADA in Skyrim.esm for Skyrim Special Edition, the file path should be ..\Data\DynDOLOD\DynDOLOD_SSE_TexGen_Billboards_skyrimesm.txt.

 ',False' can also be replaced by ',True' to the same effect.
 For example, the line can also be:

 After adding the file or changing a line, open the 'Preview' window to check if the desired model is listed or delisted.
 It is enough to re-open the preview for the changes to take effect.

 The file also allows overwriting the maximum scale which is discovered by scanning all references using the tree.
 The maximum scale is a factor to determine the tree LOD billboard texture resolution together with the Units per pixel setting in the TexGen options.

-For billboards rendered from NIF files found in ..\DynDOLOD\Render\Billboards\ and their use, see the explanations about trunks in explanations for Hybrid Tree LOD Models.
+For billboards rendered from NIF files found in ..\DynDOLOD\Render\Billboards\ and their use, see the explanations about trunks at Hybrid Tree LOD Models.